-Overall, the best-performing specifications have three factors.8 This outcome is strongly driven by the period post-COVID.
-Pre-COVID, the only statistically and economically significant impact on the forecast accuracy stems from the third factor, when backcasting (see Figure A.1 in the Appendix).
-This indicates that more model features are required to capture the more complicated dynamics since the COVID-crisis.
+Overall, the best-performing specifications have three factors.
+This outcome is strongly driven by the period post-COVID.
+Pre-COVID, the only statistically and economically significant impact on the forecast accuracy stems from the third factor, when backcasting

-7 The base DFROG model specification includes 1 factor and 2 lags, and all coefficients are estimated using a 10 year rolling window.
+&lt;sup>8 The base DFROG-model specification includes 1 factor and 2 lags, and all coefficients are estimated using a 10 year rolling window.
 The model is estimated using a small dataset including both public & non-public data, excluding series with a quarterly frequency.
 All series are corrected for extreme outliers and all survey data are included in first difference.
 The ragged edges in the data are constructed as if the data where downloaded on the first day of the month.

-8 This outcome might raise the question if there is any increment from going from three to four factors.
+&lt;sup>9 This outcome might raise the question if there is any increment from going from three to four factors.
 This increment is (very) small and is in line with the statistical tests conducted to determine the number of factors, following Bai and Ng (2002), and scree plot tests Catell (1966).
 Moreover, including too many factors can yield non-negligible estimation errors, or overfitting of the model (see e.g., Miranda et al. (2022) and Barigozzi and Cho (2020).

-Figure 1: Impact of model-specification on forecast accuracy, full sample Impact of features on out-of sample mean squared forecast, compared to base model, in percent a model with the following specifications: small dataset, 1 factor, 2 lags, estimation with a rolling window of 10 years, using both public & non-public data, no quarterly variables included, only extreme outliers deleted, surveys in first difference, vintages downloaded on the first of the month.
+Figure 1: Impact of model-specification on forecast accuracy, full sample Impact of features on out-of sample mean squared forecast, compared to base model, in percent statistically significant at the 5% level.
+If a bar is inside the shaded the absolute errors differs by more than ±5%.
+All effects against a model with the following specifications: small dataset, 1 factor, 2 lags, estimation with a rolling window of 10 years, using both public & non-public data, no quarterly variables included, only extreme outliers deleted, surveys in first difference, vintages downloaded on the first of the month.